helidon-io/helidon/docs/mp/testing/testing.md

 #### Configuration Ordering

-The ordering of the test configuration can be controlled using the mechanism defined by the [MicroProfile Config specification][microprofile-config-specification].
+The ordering of the test configuration can be controlled using the mechanism defined by the [MicroProfile Config specification][microprofile-con].

 Add a properties text block with ordinal: